simon-ritchie/apysc/docs_src/source/display_object_mouse_event.md

 Each `DisplayObject` instance has the mouse event binding interfaces, like the click, mouse over, mouse move.

 These interfaces can bind the mouse event to a `DisplayObject` instance.
-So, for instance, you can assign any function to handle when a `DisplayObject` instance click.
+So, for instance, you can assign any function to handle when a click of `DisplayObject` instance.

 ## Basic usage